Makindo/api/persons.md

     * `"missing"`
     * `"failed"`
   - `name` (string): The name you believe to be the Person's real name.
-  - `gender` (string): The gender you believe to be how Person identifies.
+  - `gender` (string): The gender you believe to be how the Person identifies.
 Possible values:
     * `"female"`
     * `"male"`
     * `"other"`